 Your Facebook thumbnail should be a high-resolution image of 1280×675 pixels ―or at least have a minimum width of 600 pixels.

-It should also have the same aspect ratio as your video, so it doesn’t look stretched or have black borders on the edges.
+It should also have the same aspect ratio as your video so it doesn’t look stretched or have black borders on the edges.

-Thing is, there are different types of aspect ratios available depending on the kind of Facebook video you go for (organic post or video ad) and the devices your audience uses the most.
+The thing is, there are different types of aspect ratios available depending on the kind of Facebook video you go for (organic post or video ad) and the devices your audience uses the most.

 Now, when it comes to organic Facebook videos, you should choose between these aspect ratios: